xavibenjamin/brightlycolored.org/_posts/2017-04-03-moving-to-netlify.markdown

 date: 2017-04-03 11:33:00 -05:00
 tags:
 - development
-- jekyll
+- Jekyll
-- jekyll on heroku
+- Jekyll on Heroku
-- jekyll on netlify
+- Jekyll on Netlify
 subtitle: My time hosting Jekyll sites on Heroku draws to a close
 custom_type: post
 ---